How to update a dapp chain

 }

-Set the migration to new module
+Set the migration to a new module

 Update the config.template.xml